top of page

 • Plus: your overall impression of the wine

 We then rank each of the wines according to these preferences and share with the group.
-The Guest contributes their scores for a fun comparison with the Group's scores.
+The Guest Speaker contributes their scores for a fun comparison with the Group's scores.

 Find out more here (FAQs) >>